ahmadhassanch/editable_table/pdf/simple_parser/readme.txt

+- Handle the case if we have < or > in files

 May 14:
 9:14 PM - Decided to really do from scratch.
 Though the code almost worked, but was hard to read